 LogoArchive's Logo Histories is a reader-supported publication.
 To receive new posts and get instant archive access become paid subscriber.

-Morton Goldsholl Associates was commissioned to develop a new image and campaign for 7UP.
+Morton Goldsholl Associates (Motorola) was commissioned to develop a new image and campaign for 7UP.
 Working alongside Morton Goldsholl and head designer Thomas Miller was Orville Roesch, 7UP Marketing Director and Bob Taylor, Art Director at advertising company J. Walter Thompson.